Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/CDN/README.md

 ## NODE JS Server/middleware for serving HLS compatible media streams.

-Generate your .m3u8 playlist using tools in the **/Converting** directory and place them in / directory on the node js server.
+Generate your .m3u8 playlist using tools in the **/Converting** directory and place them in **/** directory on the node js server.
 This node server will serve up the m3u8 files to an HLS compatible client (Chrome).

-## Using
+Run the following command after uploading to your server container the cdn.js script:

 ```
 node cdn.js